aditya-aim/1.Mock/README.md

 ### Using API Clients

 Alternatively, you can test the API using tools like Postman, curl, or any HTTP client.
 See the API Documentation section below for detailed endpoint information.

+A Postman collection (`mock-route-test.json`) is available for easy testing of all endpoints.

 ## 📚 API Documentation